Skip to Content

 Red tea kettle

 How cute!
-A variety of zinnia flowers in a red tea kettle: quick and easy, yet so pretty!
+Any variety of white or yellow flowers in a red tea kettle will offer a great pop of color.
+So quick and easy, yet so pretty!

 This is just a small sample of the many possible ways to arrange flowers from your cut flower garden.
 Go wild!
 Try as many combinations as you can come up with.
 Don’t let your flowers go to waste. share them with a friend or even a stranger.
 And, above all, have fun and enjoy the beauty of nature.